dvidelabs/flatcc-meson-sample/README.md

 Dependencies: C compiler tool chain, git, ninja-build, python3, and [meson 0.34.0+](https://github.com/mesonbuild/meson).

+The setup-build.sh discussed below will fetch meson if not installed.

 Note: By design Meson only depends on core python3 libraries and can be run from source checked out via github.